YimingSpyro/SAP/backend/README.md

 Ideally, we will be using Promise based functions so that errors will be easier to catch overall.

+System Hierachy is as follows: app.js > middlewares > controller > services

 A general guideline to naming conventions in the system:

 newFunction : Functions are in camel case